mananex/telegram-channel-tracker/README.md

-# This is a simple telegram bot created for tracking new messages in chats/groups/channels
+# This is a simple telegram bot created for tracking new messages in personal chats, groups or channels